Khalladi wind farm – pioneering private wind energy in Morocco

 Approach

-Internal alignment within ACWA Power, navigating organizational firsts: first wind project, first merchant structure, and first non-turnkey development.
+3. Managed internal alignment within ACWA Power, navigating organizational firsts: first wind project, first merchant structure, first non-turnkey delivery.

 Impact